This material was developed and reviewed through the InTeGrate curricular materials development process. This rigorous, structured process includes:

 Table of Contents

-- Instructor Materials: Overview of the Climate Change Module
+- Instructor Materials: Overview of the Climate of Change Module

 Unit 1Forecasting Climate Variability and Change: A Matter of Survival Unit 2Deciphering Short-Term Climate Variability Unit 3Anomalous Behavior Unit 4Slow and Steady?
 Unit 5systems@play Unit 6Adapting to a Changing World